digitalrebar/doc/install.rst

 Digital Rebar Install
 =====================

-*Approximate install time: 10-30 minutes depending on bandwidth.*  Once cached, reset takes *under 3 minutes* on most systems.
+*Approximate install time: 10-30 minutes depending on bandwidth.*  Once cached, reset takes *3-10 minutes* on most systems.

 16 Gb of RAM (or better) is recommended.